-RECON Imager was developed by SUMURI to provide the digital forensic practitioner with a bootable imaging utility which supports all modern Macintosh computers with Intel processors.
-This is accomplished via two macOS based boot environments which have been modified to ensure that there are no writes to internal or externally attached media.
+RECON IMAGER was developed by SUMURI to provide the digital forensic practitioner with a bootable imaging utility that supports all modern Macintosh computers with Intel processors.
+This is accomplished via three macOS based boot environments that have been modified to ensure that there are no writes to internal or externally attached media.

-In addition to creating forensic images of physical disks or volumes, RECON Imager can also image a Mac’s RAM without the need for an administrator password within RECON Imager’s boot environment.
+In addition to creating forensic images of physical disks and/or volumes, RECON IMAGER can also image Mac RAM without the need for an administrator password within RECON IMAGER’s boot environment.

 There are two versions of RECON IMAGER – Standard and PRO.

 RECON IMAGER (standard) is based on macOS.
-Since it is based on macOS it can natively boot Intel Macs.
+Since it is based on macOS it natively boots Intel Macs.
 It also supports Apple proprietary technology such as Apple File System (APFS) container disks and volumes, FileVault, Fusion and other Core Storage volumes.
-RECON Imager includes the option to image logically which allows an examiner to import Apple data into forensic tools that do not native support proprietary Apple file systems.
+RECON IMAGER includes the option to image logically which allows an examiner to import Apple data into forensic tools that do not natively support proprietary Apple file systems.
 This allows you to use any forensic tool to process the data.

 RECON IMAGER PRO

-RECON IMAGER PRO is also based on macOS and includes all the features of RECON IMAGER (standard).
-Additionally, RECON IMAGER PRO includes a new Enhanced Logical Imager and the ability to image to a network server.
-The Enhanced Logical Imager allows the user to capture and preserve a variety of artifacts automatically.
+In addition to all the features of RECON IMAGER (standard), RECON IMAGER PRO includes a new Enhanced Logical Imager and the ability to image to a network server.
+The Enhanced Logical Imager allows the user to capture and preserve a variety of Mac artifacts automatically.
 The collected artifacts can be processed manually or automatically using RECON LAB.

-The enhanced Logical imager also allows the user to create an image or logical copy of individual files and/or directories selected by the collection agent.
+The Enhanced Logical Imager also allows the user to create an image or logical copy of individual files and/or directories selected by the collection agent.
 For example, if you are limited to accessing data from a single user it is possible to only select that user’s directory for imaging.

-RECON IMAGER works with Intel based Macs and has three boot options installed to support the the largest numbers of Macs.
+RECON IMAGER works with Intel-based Macs and has three boot options installed to support the largest numbers of Macs.
 For specific models supported please see below.

 - MacBook (Early 2015)